-We are a development stage company and have not generated any revenues from the sale of products.
-We have never been profitable and, from inception through September 30, 2014, our losses from operations have been approximately \$3.2 million.
-Our net losses for the three and nine months ended September 30, 2014 were approximately \$660,000 and \$1,280,000, respectively.
-Our net losses for the years ended December 31, 2013 and 2012 were approximately \$602,000 and \$887,000, respectively.
+We are a clinical stage biopharmaceutical company and have not generated any revenues from the sale of products.
+We have never been profitable and, from inception through March 31, 2015, our losses from operations have been approximately \$6.0 million.
+Our net losses for the three months ended March 31, 2015 was approximately \$1,536,000.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We expect our expenses to increase significantly in connection with our ongoing activities to develop, seek regulatory approval and commercialization of Resunab.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
-Accordingly, we will need additional financing to support our continuing operations with third parties.
+Accordingly, we will need additional financing to support our continuing operations.
+We will seek to fund our operations through public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenues to achieve profitability, and we may never do so.

 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
-We expect our expenses will increase substantially in 2014 and 2015 and in the future in connection with our ongoing activities, as we:
+We expect our expenses will increase substantially in 2015 and in the future in connection with our ongoing activities, as we: